 Architectural style: French Baroque.
 Features of this style include elaborate ornate decoration, ceiling frescoes and dramatic use of light.

-Similar examples: Trevi Fountain in Rome, St Paul’s Cathedral in London.
+Similar examples: Trevi Fountain in Rome and St. Paul’s Cathedral in London.

 During the French Revolution, the royal family was forced to move to Paris, three years before the fall of the monarchy.
 The Palace of Versailles was neglected and most of the furniture was sold.
 Napoleon undertook some restoration work on the palace in 1810, as did Louis XVIII.
 But the most dedicated effort to maintain Versailles was made by King Louis-Philippe.